thewtex/thesis/introduction/background_and_significance.rst

 detection of ulceration [Yu2009]_.
-Even though MRI imaging of composition holds promise, there is room for improvement: an attempt to correlate plaque morphology and composition as measured on both arteries of 40 patients did not find that the MRI images along could not predict the severity of white matter ischemia as measured using FLAIR MRI images [Patterson2009]_.
+Even though MRI imaging of composition holds promise, there is room for improvement: an attempt to correlate plaque morphology and composition as measured on both arteries of 40 patients did not find that the MRI images alone could not predict the severity of white matter ischemia as measured using FLAIR MRI images [Patterson2009]_.

 Contrast can be further improved and neovascularization visualized with